Not enough deposits: Merchant Cash Advance Declined.

 FAQ Frequently asked questions on being declined for time in business

-Time in business starts the day the business was registered with the secretary of state.
-It is not the time when operations began or you stated making a profit.
+Time in business starts from the day the business is registered with the secretary of state, city, or county.
+It is generally not the time when operations begin and the business has income.
+Some lenders will look at when the business began showing revenue as part of their review.

 Our programs can get you approved today with only 3 months time in business.
 Don’t let time in business stop you from getting funding fast.